The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 - Awesome Things to Do at Disney World for a Rest Day (7 are Free!)

 Day 5: Disney Hollywood Studios

 With these new lands and attractions, 6 rides in all, the park sees high crowds and long lines.
-If you want to ride Rise of the Resistance, the new Star Wars attraction, you need to arrive well before park opening and secure a boarding pass on your My Disney Experience app as soon as you enter the park.
+If you want to ride Rise of the Resistance, the new Star Wars attraction, you need to arrive well before park opening and go directly to this attraction.

 My plan for Hollywood Studios with school age kids would include Toy Story Land, Mickey & Minnie’s Runaway Railway, and Galaxy’s Edge as top priorities.

 Toy Story Land has one of the most popular rides: Slinky Dog Dash (roller coaster).
 It also has Toy Story Mania! and Alien Swirling Saucers.

 If you have preschool age kids or are not interested in the newer attractions I would focus on meeting the Disney Junior characters, watching the shows, and taking a slower approach to the day.

 There are also a few table service restaurants worth visiting.
 Sci-Fi Dine In and 50’s Prime Time Cafe are fun themed table service options for your visit.